isomerpages/ura-lkywcp/index.md

     - infobar:
         title: The Prize for cities
         subtitle:
         description: A biennial international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
-Established in 2009, the Prize looks at the holistic and sustained urban transformation of cities over 10 to 20 years, emphasising liveability, sustainability, vibrancy and quality of life.
+Established in 2009, the Prize looks at the holistic and sustained urban transformation of cities over 10 to 20 years.
         button: About the Prize
         url: /about-the-prize/
     - infopic: